gregmoille/gregmoille.github.io/_posts/2022-01-15-SetupJupyterHub.md

 # Setting Up Google API

+Because JupyterLab spawns a not only notebook but the possibility to launch terminals, it is **very important to set the security of your server correctly**.
+We already setup the jupyterhub server to use google authentification but we need to setup the handshake and the calback correctly to be accepted on the google side.

+To do so, log into goole with your \<domain_name\> account (i.e. for me @umd.edu) and go to the [Google API console]

 # Creating a daemon for JupyterHub

 Instead of running jupyterhub manually, it is convenient to create a systemd daemon that can be launched at boot and stop/restart using `systemctl`